markusmobius/go-htmldate/README.md

 ## Acknowledgements

 This package won't be exist without effort by Adrien Barbaresi, the author of the original Python package.
-He created `htmldate` as part of effort to build text databases for research.
+He created `htmldate` as part of effort to build [text databases for research][k-web].
 There are web pages for which neither the URL nor the server response provide a reliable way to find out when a document was published or modified.
 For more information:

 ```
 @article{barbaresi-2020-htmldate,